Pennsylvania state police commissioner reveals stunning details about Trump shooting | KRDO

 Here’s what to know from Tuesday’s hearing:

-Two local law enforcement officers left a building with vantage points overlooking the roof where Crooks took aim at the former president before he fired shots, Paris testified.
+Paris testified that two local law enforcement officers left a building with vantage points overlooking the roof where Crooks took aim at the former president before he fired shots, but the local district attorney later said the building was never unmanned.

 Paris said that two officers with the Butler County Emergency Services Unit, a tactical force with sniper capabilities, left their posts in the building to look for a suspicious individual they spotted first and alerted to other law enforcement.
 That person was Crooks.

-Note: This story has been updated Wednesday with the response from Butler County DA Richard Goldinger.